WhySooooFurious/The-Mac-Repo/README.md

 - **Settings:** Low
 - **Method & Source:** Crossover 23.6 (x32)
 - **Notes:**
-  - Very bad fps with stutters.
+  - Very bad fps with stutters
   - Will work better in parallels with games like Modern Warfare
   - No black ops games are known to work as of now except Black ops 3 Native (X64)